hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ## Name compression and maximum payload sizes

-It is noted here that name compression [@RFC1035] can be used in XFR responses to reduce the size of the payload, however the maximum value of the offset that can be used in the name compression pointer structure is 16384.
+It is noted here that name compression [@RFC1035] can be used in XFR responses to reduce the size of the payload, however, the maximum value of the offset that can be used in the name compression pointer structure is 16384.
 For some DNS implementations this limits the size of an individual XFR response used in practice to something around the order of 16kB.
 In principle, larger